ertekin-research-group/CLAMM/CLAMM_MC/README.md

 ## 🧪 Tutorial Example
 ### Step 1: Input File Prep
-Prepaire all input files.
+Prepare all input files.
 Example input files are included in the Sample_Input folder.
 ### Prepare Your POSCAR
 CLAMM_MC uses a POSCAR-like file to define the simulation cell.
-The only differnece between CLAMM and VASP POSCAR files lies in the implementation of sub-lattice information.
-In order to define any sub-lattices CLAMM_MC requires that each set of atomic coordinates is followed by the atomic spieces that are allowed to occupy that, or an equivilant site.
+The only difference between CLAMM and VASP POSCAR files lies in the implementation of sub-lattice information.
+In order to define any sub-lattices, CLAMM_MC requires that each set of atomic coordinates is followed by the atomic species that are allowed to occupy that site, or an equivalent site.
 ```text
 Ni2MnIn
 1.0